longturn/freeciv21/docs/General/Manuals/client-manual.rst

 compiled the code yourself, then you will go to the location you asked ``--target install`` to place the files.
 Double-clicking ``freeciv21-client`` should start it up.

+.. _Start Screen:
 .. figure:: ../../_static/images/gui-elements/start-screen.png
     :scale: 65%
     :align: center
     :alt: Freeciv21 Start Screen
     :figclass: align-center

-    Figure 1: Start Screen with NightStalker Theme
+    Start Screen with NightStalker Theme

 The following buttons are available on the :guilabel:`Start Screen`:

 * :guilabel:`Start New Game` -- Start a new single player game.
-See `Start new game`_ below.
+See `Start New Game`_ below.
 * :guilabel:`Connect to Network Game` -- Connect to a LongTurn mutliplayer game or one you host yourself.
 See `Connect to Network Game`_ below.
 * :guilabel:`Load Saved Game` -- Load a previously saved single player game.
 See `Load Saved Game`_ below.